CouncilDataProject/cdp-frontend/CONTRIBUTING.md

 * Submit a pull request through the GitHub website.

-* Once your branch has been merged to master, if you want to keep your fork and local repo clean, you can delete your branch.
+* Once your branch has been merged to main, if you want to keep your fork and local repo clean, you can delete your branch.
     ```
     $ git push origin --delete {your_development_type}/{short-description}
     $ git branch -D {your_development_type}/{short-description}
     ```

-    Keep your local and fork repo's master up-to-date with upstream's master:
+    Keep your local and fork repo's main up-to-date with upstream's main:
     ```
-    $ git checkout master
+    $ git checkout main
-    $ git pull --rebase upstream master
+    $ git pull --rebase upstream main
-    $ git push origin master
+    $ git push origin main
     ```

 ## Deploying